devpi/devpi/README.rst

 not found in other PyPI proxy servers:

-- transparent caching of pypi.python.org index and release files on demand, including indexes and files from 3rd party sites.
+- transparent caching of pypi.python.org index and release files on first access, including indexes and files from 3rd party sites.

-- pip/easy_install/buildout are shielded from the typical client-side crawling, thus providing lightning-fast and reliable installation.
+- pip/easy_install/buildout are shielded from the typical client-side crawling, thus providing lightning-fast and reliable installation (on second access of a package).

-- ``devpi-server`` automatically updates its main index cache using pypi's changelog protocol, making sure you'll always see an up-to-date view of what's available.
+- ``devpi-server`` moreover automatically updates its main index cache using pypi's changelog protocol, making sure you'll always see an up-to-date view of what's available.

 devpi-server is designed to satisfy all needs arising from